 CIDP is a rare demyelinating condition that is often misdiagnosed.
-In this "Test in Focus" episode of the "Answers From the Lab" podcast, Divyanshu (Div) Dubey, M.B.B.S., describes Mayo Clinic Laboratories' new test that detects two antibodies — NF155 and CNTN1— that are known to cause CIDP but require different treatment compared with other CIDP cases.
+In this test specific episode of the "Answers From the Lab" podcast, Divyanshu (Div) Dubey, M.B.B.S., describes Mayo Clinic Laboratories' new test that detects two antibodies — NF155 and CNTN1— that are known to cause CIDP but require different treatment compared with other CIDP cases.
 The new CIDP test builds upon the standalone NF155 test to further improve diagnosis and inform treatment decisions.

 "Over time, two antibodies — NF155 and CNTN1 — have been validated to cause about 10% to 20% of all cases of CIDP," Dr. Dubey says.
 "Our new test folds in our standalone NF155 test with a new cell-based assay for CNTN1."

 Early diagnosis of CIDP is key to preventing long-term disability.
 "A significant proportion of CIDP patients are misdiagnosed.
 By the time they come to our clinic, nearly all have some disability," Dr. Dubey says.
 "If the diagnosis isn't made early, the amount of disability they accrue goes up significantly.
 But I've had patients who've become totally symptom free with early diagnosis and appropriate treatment."

 Confirming positivity for NF155 or CNTN1 optimizes treatment.
 The standard first-line treatment for CIDP is intravenous immunoglobulin, or IVIg.
 “However, despite early responses, patients with NF155 or CNTN1 often don’t respond as well to IVIg treatment in the long term.”